Rosa rubiginosa aka Sweet Briar

 Sweet Briar, Briar Rose, Eglantine

-How to care for Sweet Briar
+How difficult is it to take care of Sweet Briar

 Even if you don't have a green thumb, you can successfully care for Sweet Briar due to its easy-going nature.